Program your Ignatian Way

 Once you reach San Sebastian (also known as Donostia) or Bilbao, you will have to take a bus to the Sanctuary of Loyola.

 From Bilbao Airport, you can take a bus to either the Bus Station in San Sebastian; or, you can take a bus to the bus station in Bilbao (the Termibus); these services are run by the Pesa bus company (website of Pesa).
-You can also do the combination with Autobus from the Bilbao – Eibar Airport (see Pesa) and then Eibar – Azpeitia (Loyola, see Lurraldebus).
+You can also do the combination with Autobus from Bilbao City to Eibar (see Pesa) and then Eibar – Azpeitia (Loyola, see Lurraldebus).

 From the airport of San Sebastián, you can take an Interbus service (website of Interbus) to the Bus Station in San Sebastian.